 Running Around Like A Chicken Without A Head

 Living in constant stress with tons of studies and responsibilities without end is not sustainable over the long run.
 Some practices run continually by having radiologists read too many cases to be safe.
 They are just in the business to make money for the bottom line of the partners’ pockets.
-Can you really work in this sort of situation for the rest of your working life?
-Think about finding someplace where you can work over a long period of time that is sustainable!!!
+Can you work in this sort of situation for the rest of your working life?
+Think about finding someplace where you can work over a long, sustainable period!!!

 Lack Of Hospital Involvement